Rachel de Montmorency: Biography

-She was accepted in 1914 as a probationer at the Royal Academy Schools but when war broke out that year she chose to put her painting studies on hold and enrolled in the Voluntary Aid Detachment (V.A.D.) as a nurse and worked in that capacity throughout the Great War.
-After the war she became an assistant and then manager of Edward Woore's studio at St Peter's Square in Hammersmith.
-In 1925 Woore moved to a studio in Putney and Rachel continued to work with him and also produced her own work, including the St Botolph's war memorial window and the T. H. Mason memorial window in the Rottingdean School Hall.
+Rachel was accepted in 1914 as a probationer at the Royal Academy Schools, but when war broke out, she decided to put her painting studies on hold and enrolled in the Voluntary Aid Detachment (V.A.D.) as a nurse, and worked in that capacity throughout the Great War.
+After the war, she became an assistant and then manager of Edward Woore's studio at St. Peter's Square in Hammersmith.
+In 1925, Woore moved to a studio in Putney and Rachel continued to work with him and also produced her own work, including the St. Botolph's war memorial window and the T. H. Mason memorial window in the Rottingdean School Hall.

-In 1931 she married artist Miles de Montmorency (1893–1963) who would often assist her with her stained glass work.
-In the late 1920s she worked on windows designed by Professor R.M.Y.
+In 1931, she married artist Miles de Montmorency, who would often assist her with her stained glass work.
+In the late 1920s, she worked on windows designed by Professor R.M.Y.
 Gleadowe for the College Hall of Winchester College. and carried out two windows to Gleadowe's design for Cheltenham College.
-For a period the Montmorencys were to live in Winchester.
+Temporarily, the Montmorency's were to live in Winchester.
 Miles was to inherit a baronetcy in 1959.

-In 1939 she completed one of her finest windows, a three-light memorial window to her father in the Tonbridge School Chapel, which complemented windows in the chapel by Whall, Parsons and Lilian Josephine Pocock.
+In 1939, she completed one of her finest windows, a three-light memorial window to her father in the Tonbridge School Chapel, which complemented windows in the chapel by Whall, Parsons and Lilian Josephine Pocock.
 Unfortunately, all the Tonbridge windows were destroyed in a fire which ravaged the chapel in 1988.